 Here are ten all-too-common lies about pastors' children.

 Any fellow pastor's kid can attest that we're just as normal as any other person.
-We watch the same movies, listen to the same songs, and probably go to the same school.
+We watch the same movies, listen to the same songs, and probably go to the same schools.
 Our parents don't shelter us just because of their beliefs.

 I have no idea where this stereotype came from, but it's just wrong.
 Mostly.